Development and Transportation Projects

 Alexander Community Centre Expansion

-• Project Type: Renovation and expansion of existing building
+- Project Type: Renovation and expansion of existing building

-• Last updated: February 2025
+- Last updated: September 2025

 Councillor Brockington’s goal for 2023 was to secure the remaining $4.8 million needed to start construction on this $10 million project.
 He has commited $1 million of the River Ward cash-in-lieu account.

 The expansion plans include a full-size gym, a family changeroom, a multi-purpose program room and lounges for community use, including spaces for teens.
-In addition, the current interior space will be renovated with a new front entry and customer service desk, and the kitchen faccility will also be relocated.
+In addition, the current interior space will be renovated with a new front entry and customer service desk, and the kitchen facility will also be relocated.

 Stay up-to-date on local development and transportation issues:

-• Subscribe to City Councillor Riley Brockington’s monthly e-newsletter.
+- Subscribe to City Councillor Riley Brockington's monthly e-newsletter.

-• Or view the reports Riley makes at the CCA General meetings on our Documents webpage.
+- Or view the reports Riley makes at the CCA General meetings on our Documents webpage.